Elijah Mitchell Player Prop Bets for NFL Week 10 | San Francisco vs. Los Angeles 11/15/2021

 Matchup vs. Los Angeles

-- The Rams allow 99.6 yards per game on the ground, the NFL's seventh-ranked rush defense.
+- The Rams give up 99.6 yards per game on the ground, the NFL's seventh-ranked rush defense.

-- The Rams have given up 10 rushing touchdowns, 23rd in the league.
+- The 49ers are up against the NFL's 23rd-ranked defense when it comes to rushing TDs allowed (10 this season).

 Recent Performances

-- In last week's matchup against the Cardinals, Mitchell carried the ball eight times for 36 yards (4.5 yards per carry).
+- In last week's outing against the Cardinals, Mitchell carried the ball eight times for 36 yards (4.5 yards per carry).

-- Mitchell has 280 yards on 44 carries (93.3 ypg) with two rushing touchdowns during his last three games.
+- In his last three games, Mitchell has run for 280 yards on 44 carries (93.3 ypg), with two touchdowns.

 Mitchell's San Francisco Teammates